Birth Month Herbs: Find Yours by Month

 December: Basil

-Basil also has a strong connections with the home, and hearth.
-This can relate to both signs, Sagittarians enjoy there travels, but also enjoy a warm home to return to, and Capricorns are very much tied to the home, and family.
+Basil also has strong connections with the home and hearth.
+That ties to both signs: Sagittarians enjoy their travels but also enjoy a warm home to return to, and Capricorns are very much tied to the home and family.

-- However, according to Victorian floriography (secret language of flowers), basil represented hatred!
-It i believed that this association spawned from an ancient belief that “much cursing was required” to grow basil.
-Its true: People believed that verablly scolding your basil plant encouraged it to grow!
+- According to Victorian floriography (the secret language of flowers), basil represented hatred.
+That association spawned from an old belief that “much cursing was required” to grow basil.
+People believed that verbally scolding your basil plant encouraged it to grow.

 RELATED: 8 Tips for Growing Basil